soyoongdev/Base-AdminDashboard/README.md

-# EdRoh-AdminDashboard
+# Base-AdminDashboard
-Build a MERN React Admin Dashboard | Redux Toolkit Query, Backend Focus, Deployment, Data Modeling
+Create a Backend project with Node.js, Prisma, Typescript and Docker